Matt Lubicky

 My favorite area of study is… Fishing

-Chris Cayo returns to us for his 14th summer as an AIO Staff member.
-Chris (or CJ as many of us call him) has attended more of the AIO programs as a student than anyone and now he’s pleased to be working with the students as a staff member.
-He lives in Miami, Florida in the summer and sometimes winters in Colorado so he can partake in two of his favorite past times: diving and skiing.
+Chris Cayo (CJ) returns to us for his 16th summer as a Recreation Staff member.
+CJ has attended more of the AIO programs as a student than anyone and now he’s pleased to be working with the students as a staff member.
+He lives in Miami, Florida and sometimes spends winters in Colorado so he can partake in two of his favorite pastimes: diving and skiing.
 CJ has extensive SCUBA experience and helps oversee our salt water tanks during the summer and shows us all up with his diving skills on the Belize programs.
+He is our resident recreational fishing expert and has even hand-caught a squid off the Seal Harbor dock!
 He has worked with injured youth and veterans for several years and loves giving back!

 Position at AIO: Teacher of Oceanography